-That sort of capsulizes Stephen Hawking's stance on God and religion.
-He is not religious in the ordinary sense of the word: he doesn't believe that there was a God who created the universe.
-He doesn't believe in any sort of afterlife; he doesn't believe in heaven or hell.
+This quote sort of encapsulates Stephen Hawking's stance on God and religion.
+He is not religious in the ordinary sense of the word: he doesn't believe that there was a God who created the universe; he doesn't believe in any sort of afterlife; and he doesn't believe in heaven or hell.

-He does, however, believe in a grand celestial order to things, could we but understand it.
-He believes that there is a grand design to all the systems of the universe, and to life itself.
+He does, however, believe in a grand celestial order, and that there is a grand design to all the systems of the universe and to life itself.

-Stephen Hawking has published many popular books in his field.
-His work is so accessible to you and me, even though we aren't cosmologists, or physicist, or mathematicians.
-His writing is clear, concise, invested with humour, and fascinating for the concepts it proposes.
-Here is a list of the books Stephen Hawking has published:
+Stephen Hawking has published many popular books in his field, and, unlike other cosmologists, his work is work is extremely accessible to everyday readers who aren't well-versed in the terminology of physics, mathematics or cosmology.
+His writing is clear, concise and full of humour, which is a fascinating and refreshing change since the concepts he proposes within the text are grandiose.
+Below is a list of some of the more accessible books Stephen Hawking has published:

 - A Brief History of Time (1988)